gitoyen/bird-config/README.md

 For any question / comment / discussion, you can reach us through:

-* mail: contact (AT) gitoyen.net;
+* mail: `contact (AT) gitoyen.net`
-* irc: #gitoyen / irc.geeknode.net ;
+* irc: `#gitoyen` (using `irc.geeknode.net` server)
 * www: http://www.gitoyen.net

 ## Some principles

-* Routes imported from a bgp session are tagged with a community according to the bgp peer.
+* Routes imported from a BGP session are tagged with a community according to the BGP peer.
-* Routes exported to a bgp session are filtered using communities based on the bgp peer.
+* Routes exported to a BGP session are filtered using communities based on the BGP peer.
-  * Examples
+  * Examples:
-    * Routes exported to a transit operater session only contain properly tagged ones (members/clients/internal).
+    * Routes exported to a transit operator session only contain properly tagged ones (members/clients/internal).
     * Routes exported to a member session are all Internet routes (full-view).

 ## Structure

     $ cat etc/local/bird/bird.conf
     # Gitoyen contact (AT) gitoyen.net
     #
     # vim: set ts=4:sw=4